Tulum Ruins What I Need to Know

 The entrance to the ruins is at an approximate distance of 1 km.
 There is a train that can take you for a small price, although the truth is that the distance is very short, and it is not necessary to pay for the small journey by train.

 In this same area where you pay for the train ticket, you can ask for a free map of the place.

-The ruins of Tulum have one of the most beautiful beaches of the Riviera Maya.
+The ruins have one of the most beautiful beaches of the Riviera Maya.

-That unique combination of archaeological zone and Caribbean Sea makes it a delight and a place that you have to visit.
-You can make the tour of the archaeological zone and at the end go down to the beautiful beach.
+That unique combination of the archaeological zone and the Caribbean Sea make it a delight and a place that you have to visit.
+You can make the tour of the archaeological zone and in the end, go down to the beautiful beach.
 It is definitely a place you can’t miss.

 You can also admire the ruins by boat, some tours can take you to enjoy the beautiful view of the archaeological zone from the sea.

 What to wear and what to bring to Tulum ruins

 Wear comfortable clothes and swimsuit, sandals or shoes that can get wet if you want to access the beach area.
 Hat, sunscreen, and water it’s necessary, especially during spring and summer.
 You’re not allowed to get in with big backpacks or food.

 In the commercial area, which is located at the entrance next to the parking lot, you can find several places to have breakfast, lunch or just have something refreshing.
 In this area are the toilets, shops where you can find beverages, snacks, souvenirs and more.